Blogs

 On January 12, Russia and Turkey declared a truce in Syria and Libya.
 This agreement was a quid pro quo, since Russia has greater interests in Syria than in Libya, as it seeks a port in the Mediterranean, and Turkey, as explained above, wishes to build a gas supply system across the Mediterranean Sea from Libya.
 However, the agreement is not being fulfilled, especially in the Libyan scenario.
 UN envoys allege that both countries continue to provide weaponry to the guerrillas.

-On January 19 took place the lecture of Berlin, which constituted an attempt to appease the status of the country.
-The United States, Russia, Germany, France, Italy, China, Turkey and Algeria participated and expressed their commitment to put an end to political and military interference in the country.
-Without the intervention of third parties, the country would not be able to sustain a civil war because none of the sides has sufficient strength.
-On the lecture, the non-compliance with the arms embargo established by the UN Security committee in 2011 was also discussed.
-The problem is that no power, especially Turkey and Russia, acknowledges their involvement, so there are no responsibilities and no sanctions.
+On January 19, the Berlin lecture took place, which constituted an attempt to appease the status of the country.
+The United States, Russia, Germany, France, Italy, China, Turkey and Algeria took part and expressed their commitment to put an end to political and military interference in the country.
+Without the intervention of third parties, the country would not be able to sustain a civil war because none of the sides is strong enough.
+The lecture also discussed the non-compliance with the arms embargo established by the UN Security committee in 2011.
+The problem is that no power, especially Turkey and Russia, recognizes its involvement, so there are no responsibilities and no sanctions.

-A week later the first violation of the pact took place.
-As for the truce, the Haftar government, with the goal to regain the capital, launched an offensive in the direction of the city of Misrata, where an important base of the National agreement government is located.
-In addition, the UN Special mission statement in Libya (UNSMIL) stated that material continues to reach the fighting sides by air.
+A week later, the first violation of the pact took place.
+As for the truce, the Haftar government, with the goal of recovering the capital, launched an offensive towards the city of Misrata, where an important base of the Government of National agreement is located.
+Moreover, the UN special mission statement in Libya (UNSMIL) affirmed that material continues to reach the fighting sides by air.

 On March 31, the European Union launched "Operation Irini" ("peace" in Greek).
-It replaces the 2015 "Operation Sophia", which had goal to combat human trafficking off the Libyan coast.
+It replaces the 2015 "Operation Sophia", which was aimed goal combating human trafficking off the Libyan coast.
 The new operation has changed its main goal , as it will fight to enforce the arms embargo.
-In addition, it has other secondary tasks such as the control of oil smuggling, the continuation of the training of Libyan coastguards and the control of human trafficking through intelligence gathering with the use of air patrols.
+In addition, it has other secondary tasks such as the control of oil smuggling, the continuation of the training of the Libyan coast guard and the control of human trafficking through the collection of information with the use of air patrols.
 This initiative is born above all by Italy, the first country to which Libyan refugees arrive and therefore concerned about immigration.
-This leadership is manifested in the development of the operation, since the headquarters is in Rome and the operational direction is at position of Italian Rear Admiral Fabio Agostini.
+This leadership is manifested in the development the operation, since the headquarters is in Rome and the operational management is in position of Italian Rear Admiral Fabio Agostini.
 For the time being, it has a duration of one year.

 On April 5, the UN called for a cessation of hostilities to combat Covid-19.
 It called for a humanitarian truce involving not only the national sides but also foreign forces.
 The virus claimed the life of Mahmoud Jibril, former prime minister and leader of the rebellion against Gaddafi.